The Guest (2014) – soundtrack review

 I put off reviewing it for a while because I wanted to see if they’d bring it out on CD, but sadly they haven’t.
-I must have bad luck because my two favourite soundtracks of the last decade – The Guest and Sunshine (2007) – have never been released onto CD.
-This pains me a great deal.
+I must have bad luck because my two favourite soundtracks of the last decade – The Guest and Sunshine (2007) – have never been released on CD and this pains me a great deal.

-My boyfriend downloaded it for me and because he’s pretty cool sometimes he got me the OST and then put all these extra songs at the back of it which were songs played in the movie but not included on the sound track.
+My boyfriend downloaded it for me and because he’s pretty cool (sometimes) he got me the soundtrack and then put all these extra songs at the back of it which were songs played in the movie but not included on the sound track.

-And I’m so glad he did otherwise I would have forgotten about this little beauty.
-I have been driving around listening to this song in absolute PURE DELIGHT recently.
+And I’m so glad he did otherwise I would have forgotten about this little beauty that I’ve been driving around listening to in absolute PURE DELIGHT recently.
 Waving my hand around, grinning inanely.
 Shouting things I’d never usually shout like “yeah baby” or “give it to me”.
+Hmmmm.

 Fans of the movie may remember where this song was playing, like I did.
 Here’s a clue – beer kegs.
-Isn’t David just wonderful?
-Sigh.
+Wowza.

 Anyway, the whole soundtrack is really very excellent.
 There’s not one track I dislike and there’s a real mix of songs – both modern and vintage.
-Though there is a strong 80s synth sound which remains pretty consistent.
+Though there is a really bloody strong 80s sound which remains pretty consistent.

-Even the scene where David does actually walk out of the bathroom.
-It builds up with Anna standing outside the door, steam is oozing around the door cracks.
+And THE scene itself, where David does actually walk out of the bathroom – it builds up with Anna standing outside the door, steam oozing around the door cracks.
 The guitar song (technical talk) playing in the background is building up sensationally.
-Then BOOM the music hits a crescendo as David opens the door, steam rushes out and he’s looking pretty hot it must be said.
+Then BOOM the music hits a crescendo as David opens the door, steam rushes out and he’s looking all hot and lovely.
 This, to me, is genuinely comical and obviously intentional.

 One of my favourite songs plays in the car when Anna and David are coming home from the party where he picks up the beer kegs (swoon).
 The band playing are a Dutch 1980s ensemble called Clan of Xymox and they feature three times on the soundtrack (along with a few David Bowie impersonators).

 I would NEVER usually listen to music like that, usually I’d be shouting “I’m not listening to that hippy bollocks” but it just goes to show the power of a really great soundtrack.
 If twinned with a film you love, it is very possible to find yourself listening to music you wouldn’t usually bother with.
-And I just think that’s great!
+And I just think that’s great.
+Genuinely I do.